ReachOut.com uses cookies to give you the best experience. Find out more about cookies and your privacy in our policy.

 Generalised anxiety disorder occurs when a person worries so excessively and uncontrollably that it starts to affect their life.
-In 2021, almost 1 in 5 Australians aged 12–25 reported experiencing anxiety.
-Almost 1 in 2 reported experiencing stress all or most of the time.
+Anxiety disorders affect 1 in 6 Australians while almost 1 in 2 reported experiencing stress all or most of the time.

 This can help if you: